What are Accounting Ratios?

 X Corp makes a total sales of $6,000 in the current year out of which 20% is cash sales.
 Debtors at the beginning is $800 and at the year-end is $1,600.

 Credit sales = 80% of the total sales = $6,000 * 80% = $4,800

 Debtors Turnover Ratio = Credit Sales/Average debtors = $4,800 / $1,200 = 4 times

 Accounting ratios are useful in analyzing the company’s performance and financial position.
 It acts as a benchmark, and it is used for comparing between industries and companies.
-Accounting ratios are more than just numbers as they help to understand the company’s stability.
+They are more than just numbers as they help to understand the company’s stability.
 It helps investors in relation to stock valuation.
-For macro level analysis ratios can be used but to have a proper understanding of the business in-depth analysis needs to be done.
+For macro-level analysis ratios can be used but to have a proper understanding of the business in-depth analysis needs to be done.

 This has been a guide to what are Accounting Ratios and its Definition.
 Here we discuss 4 types of Accounting ratios along with Formula and Examples.
 You can learn more about Accounting from the following articles –